PranavKrishnan1/Protein-location-prediction/README.md

 This program uses the caret package in R to try and predict the location of a protein.

-The analysis develops and a function with 8 attributes as variables and predicts the localisation of protein.
+The program analyses and develops a function with the 8 attributes as variables and predicts the localisation of protein.

 The various attributes are:
 1. Sequence Name: Accession number for the SWISS-PROT database (not used in the algorithm).